-Prince George, B.C. – The University of Northern British Columbia maintained its status among the top universities of its size in Canada, according to the latest rankings compiled by Maclean’s magazine.
+Prince George, B.C. – The University of Northern British Columbia retained its position in the top echelon of small Canadian universities in the latest edition of the Maclean’s magazine rankings.